DAVENJAGI/Utibu_health/README.md

 ![Login Screen](/pics/login.jpeg)

 ## Home Screen
-* EAsy to use home layout with popular choice of icons.
-The home page also incorporates a greeting based on the time of day, eg Good morning for mornig, good afternoon for afternoon, and good evening for evening hours, with the patient's username.
+* Easy to use home layout with popular choice of icons.
+* The home page also incorporates a greeting based on the time of day, eg Good morning for mornig, good afternoon for afternoon, and good evening for evening hours, with the patient's username.
 This ensures a welcoming and personalized experience for users.
 ![Home Screen](/pics/home.jpeg)

 ## Prescriptions Screen